The Wellness Philosophy

 THE WELLNESS PHILOSOPHY

-InnerWisdom, Inc.'s fundamental philosophy is based on the concept that wellness, as it relates to complete health and well-being, is a combination of different aspects of one's life and social environment.
-Although InnerWisdom, Inc. focuses on the issues that are presented regarding mental health care, we also evaluate and address other areas of the individual's life that appear to be problematic.
+InnerWisdom's fundamental philosophy is based on the concept that wellness, as it relates to complete health and wellbeing, is a combination of different aspects of one's life and social environment.
+Although InnerWisdom focuses on the issues that are presented regarding mental health care, we also evaluate and address other areas of the individual's life that appear to be problematic.

-Wellness is more than nutrition, exercise, or the state of being free of disease.
-It is a dynamic state of being with an awareness of the nonphysical aspects of life such as will, motivation, feelings, desires, sense of purpose, thoughts, memories, and beliefs.
+Wellness is more than nutrition, exercise, or the state of freedom of disease.
+It is a dynamic state of awareness of the nonphysical aspects of life such as will, motivation, feelings, desires, sense of purpose, thoughts, memories, and beliefs.